Who is ICS Collection Service?

 Should I contact or pay ICS Collection Service?

-The best way to go about dealing with ICS Collection Service is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like ICS Collection Service for millions of clients nationwide.
+The most effective way to deal with ICS Collection Service is to work with a credit repair professional.
+They delete millions of negative items every year from companies like ICS Collection Service on behalf of their clients.

 Will ICS Collection Service sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with ICS Collection Service again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with ICS Collection Service again.

 ICS Collection Service Complaints